Jen Mueller: Broadcast journalism

-She is a member of the Seattle Mariners broadcast team, where she delivers game reports, while conducting "walk-off" interviews for Mariners All-Access, a weekly magazine-style television program broadcast on Root Sports Northwest.
+She was a member of the Seattle Mariners broadcast team, where she delivers game reports, while conducting "walk-off" interviews for Mariners All-Access, a weekly magazine-style television program broadcast on Root Sports Northwest.
 She was the first person to interview Félix Hernández, following his perfect game on August 15, 2012.

 In September 2025, Mueller announced that she would be departing the Mariners broadcast team after 19 years of working with the team.
 Mueller stated that she planned to focus on working with the Seahawks as well as other personal projects.

 Business consulting

 In 2009, Mueller established Talk Sporty to Me, which is a professional development organization that introduces the value of sports conversations in the corporate environment, while focusing on the correlation between successful strategic planning and "leveling the playing field" in business relationships.
 She shows business professionals how to leverage sports conversations and provides tools to raise their personal and professional profile.
 She is also an annual "NFL Combine Football Career Conference" speaker for the online sports-career training school Sports Management Worldwide.